 Our Take on Milwaukee 2462-20 M12 Impact Driver

 Milwaukee 2462-20 is a versatile and powerful cordless tool that’s pretty impressive in doing light construction works and some general repairs and jobs around the house.

-The impact driver also has an onboard fuel gauge in increments of 25% to give you idea of the battery level.
-In addition is the built-in LED work light that’s trigger-activated and located just in front of the trigger so it would cast shadow as you work.
+The impact driver also has an onboard fuel gauge in increments of 25% to give you an idea of the battery level.
+In addition, is the built-in LED work light that’s trigger-activated and located just in front of the trigger so it would cast a shadow as you work.